material-components/material-components-web/packages/mdc-tabs/README.md

 ### Sass Mixins

 To customize the ink color of any part of the tab, use the following mixins.
-We recommend you apply these mixins within CSS selectors like `.foo-tab:not(.mdc-tab--active)` to select your inactive tabs, and `.foo-tab.mdc-tab--active` to select your active tabs.
+We recommend you apply these mixins within CSS selectors like `.foo-tab:not(.mdc-tab--active)` to select your inactive tabs, `foo-tab:hover` to select the hover state of your tabs, and `.foo-tab.mdc-tab--active` to select your active tabs.

 #### `mdc-tab-ink-color`
 Use this mixin to set the color of all ink on the tab.